What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

 Identify bugs with ”rage clicking” tracking

 In short, rage clicking is when a user desperately clicks in the same spot on the website (or in-app), expecting something to happen that isn’t happening.
-It’s a straight indicator for a bug or bad UI.
+It’s a straight indicator of a bug or bad UI.

 Here’s how to find repetitive problems in UX, how to map user behavior and unravel pain points, and how to perform usability testing.

-In-page web analytics UX tools (click tracking):
+In-page web analytics UX tools

 Having measured and compared how many times users click on some UI elements in a product, such as filters or specific buttons, we grasp the level of likability of one or the other feature.